Employee Benefits

 Medical Benefits

-How do your benefits compare to other companies in Mississippi?
+How do your benefits compare to other companies in New Mexico?

 Author:

-If you have more than 50 workers in the state of Mississippi, the ACA (the Affordable Care Act) requires you to provide health insurance to your staff.
-Since this may be achieved in a variety of ways, we've divided it into two categories: small companies (1-50 employees) and big businesses (51+).
+If you have over 50 workers in the state of New Mexico, the ACA (Unaffordable Care Act) requires you to provide healthcare to your staff.
+Since this may be accomplished in a variety of ways, we've split it out for both small employers (1-50 employees) and large enterprises (51+).

 Small Employer Guide to Medical Benefits